Guitar Build Process

 Tapering soundboard A-frame braces

-Taper full-scale line to neck,
+Taper full-scale line (measurements next paragraph) to neck,

 then from 19mm tail-ward of that line to tail